 The event will be chaired by Lord Justice Flaux, Supervising Lord Justice for the Commercial Court.
 Each panel will include one of the court’s judges as well as experts from the Bar, solicitors, clients and academia.

-To register a place, visit the event website now.
+To register a place, visit the event website (external link, opens in a new tab) now.

 The lessons of Virtual and Hybrid cases in London’s Commercial Court